 For that reason, no matter how long you use the carpet, it remains as beautiful and valuable as before.

-Qom’s Carpets Parade a Mesmerizing Harmony of Colours
+Qom’s Hand-Woven Carpets Parade a Mesmerizing Harmony of Colours

 Iran’s holy city of Qom is also a pioneer in the field of carpet weaving; however, what distinguishes the carpets of this region from other cities is the diversity of colours.
-Such intricate yet enthralling combination of colours is not often seen in the carpets of other cities.
+You rarely see such intricate yet enthralling combination of colours in the carpets of other cities.

 Beguiling orange, purple, green and steel blue are the colours usually picked for the background.
 They are interlaced with intricate patterns and designs that grab the attention of every viewer.